Get E-Book

 EventTarget: The Web Standard Alternative

-The key behavioral differences: EventTarget's dispatchEvent() expects an Event object.
-EventEmitter's emit() accepts any arguments.
-EventTarget listener removal requires the exact same function reference and the same capture option.
-EventEmitter just needs the function reference.
-EventTarget has no 'error' event contract - there's no special throw-on-unhandled behavior.
-EventTarget supports the { once: true } option on addEventListener(), similar to EventEmitter's once() but passed as an option rather than being a separate method.
+The key behavioral differences follow from those shapes.
+EventTarget's dispatchEvent() expects an Event object; EventEmitter's emit() accepts any arguments.
+EventTarget listener removal requires the exact same function reference and the same capture option; EventEmitter just needs the function reference.
+EventTarget has no 'error' event contract, so there is no special throw-on-unhandled behavior.
+EventTarget supports the { once: true } option on addEventListener(), similar to EventEmitter's once() but passed as an option rather than exposed as a separate method.

-For most Node.js work, EventEmitter is what you'll use.
-EventTarget is there when you need it for web-compatible APIs, and the two coexist without conflict. events.getEventListeners() and events.setMaxListeners() work with both types, providing a unified API surface for tooling that needs to inspect either kind of event source.
+For most runtime-native work, EventEmitter is what you use.
+EventTarget is there for web-compatible APIs, and the two coexist without conflict. events.getEventListeners() and events.setMaxListeners() work with both types, providing a unified API surface for tooling that needs to inspect either kind of event source.